KDLT-TV: The Mitchell years

-Mitchell Broadcasting Association, owner of radio station KORN, applied on July 30, 1957, to build a new television station on channel 5 in Mitchell, to be located southeast of the city.
+Mitchell Broadcasting Association, owner of radio station KORN, applied on July 30, 1957, to build a new television station on channel 5 in Mitchell, South Dakota, to be located southeast of the city.
 The Federal Communications Commission (FCC) approved the application on November 13 of that year, but it was more than two years before KORN-TV was built and activated on June 12, 1960.
 It was a primary affiliate of NBC.
-The next month, in Sioux Falls, KSOO-TV, forerunner of future sister station KSFY-TV, signed on; the two stations, both NBC affiliates, each served half of the market.
+The next month, in Sioux Falls, KSOO-TV (the future KSFY-TV) signed on, also an NBC affiliate.

 Coinciding with the construction of a new 1569 ft tower in Salem, midway between Mitchell and Sioux Falls, KORN-TV switched to ABC on May 12, 1969, giving the network its first primary affiliate in South Dakota.
 The signal traveled in a 92 mi radius from the transmitter site, providing city-grade coverage to 23 counties in eastern South Dakota and giving Sioux Falls full service from all three major networks.

 Mitchell Broadcasting sold the station to Buford Television of Tyler, Texas, in 1972 for $775,000.
 The new owners changed the call sign the next year to KXON-TV, as Mitchell Broadcasting retained the KORN radio stations.
 Additionally, Buford opened a sales office in downtown Sioux Falls, the station's first physical presence in the city.
 Buford saw the station through a lengthy reconstruction after the Salem tower was felled in an ice storm on March 27, 1975; ice built up on the tower and, aided by gusting winds, led to its collapse.
 The station reverted to its original tower in Mitchell before a replacement 1563 ft tower was activated at Salem in mid-1976.